A-Stone-Olguin/deaddrop-rs/README.md

 My mitigation was to prevent duplicate usernames from being created.
 In doing so, I loop continuously until a unique username is created.

 Once a unique username is created, the loop will end by doing the operations implemented in the old version of the deaddrop.

+## Logging Strategy

+My logging code has minimal changes to the overall workflow.
+Only one change in giving ownership of a string changed in 'new.rs' which clones the username so that the username can be reused for the 'log_me' function.

+The main change I made was that I added a new file called log.rs.
+This file only holds a function called 'log_me'.
+This function logs the time, a tag for which verb, and the relevant user that will be recorded for the log.

+In the workflow in logs.txt, we have a few users be created, messages are sent, messages are read, and some errors such as invalid usernames or wrong passwords are logged as well.